linuxplayground/z80-bombsaway/README.md

 ## Animating the missiles

-The missile tile patterns are arranged such that there are 4 stages of animation for each vdp row in the name table.
+The missile tile patterns are arranged such that there are 4 stages of animation for each VDP row in the name table.
 Each stage is updated at the end of a frame.
 Once the tile has moved through 4 stages of animation, the missile position in the nametable is incremented to the next horizontal row.